sxs-collaboration/data.black-holes.org/README.md

 repo works, and feel free to ping Mike to let him know what you're going to try so that he can give you feedback about how well that will work.

-After changes have been merged to the master branch, the repo needs to be updated on the web server (see below), and depending on what has changed the docker containers may need to be restarted (see below).
+After changes have been merged to the main branch, the repo needs to be updated on the web server (see below), and depending on what has changed the docker containers may need to be restarted (see below).
 Please do not try to do this yourself unless Mike has been hit by a bus; just ask him.